shizuchanw/PIC40-game/README.md

-# game1
+# game
-The game website I'm making that can verify user login info, execute the game, and store the scores.
+A game called Shut the Box